David Clifford: 2023

 Fossa were promoted to the Intermediate Championship for 2023.
-Clifford scored 0-07 against An Ghaeltacht, 0-07 against St Mary's, 0-05 against Glenflesk and 1-07 against Castleisland Desmonds in the quarter-final.
+Clifford scored 0–07 against An Ghaeltacht, 0–07 against St Mary's, 0–05 against Glenflesk and 1–07 against Castleisland Desmonds in the quarter-final.

-In the semi-final he scored 0-13 against Austin Stacks in a normal time draw.
+In the semi-final he scored 0–13 against Austin Stacks in a normal time draw.
 Clifford scored the opening penalty in the shootout as Fossa reached their first ever intermediate final.
-Milltown/Castlemaine were the opponents in the final, Clifford scored 0-12 in a 2-13 to 0-18 loss.
+Milltown/Castlemaine were the opponents in the final, Clifford scored 0–12 in a 2–13 to 0–18 loss.

 2024

-In the group stage, Clifford scored 0-04 against Beaufort, 1-09 against Castleisland Desmonds and 1-06 against Ballydonoghue.
+In the group stage, Clifford scored 0–04 against Beaufort, 1–09 against Castleisland Desmonds and 1–06 against Ballydonoghue.

-A second place finish in the group led Fossa to quarter-final against Kerins O'Rahilly's, Clifford scored in 0-05 in a four point win.
-A semi-final with Laune Rangers ended in a 3-11 to 1-19 loss.
-Cifford scored a remarkable 3-08 on the day.
+A second-place finish in the group led Fossa to quarter-final against Kerins O'Rahilly's, Clifford scored in 0–05 in a four-point win.
+A semi-final with Laune Rangers ended in a 3–11 to 1–19 loss.
+Cifford scored a remarkable 3–08 on the day.

 2025

-In their opening group match, Fossa defeated John Mitchels 2-19 to 1-11 with Clifford contributing 1-08 (0-01f).
-In their next group game Fossa defeated Firies 4-16 to 0-18, with Clifford scoring 0-09 (0-04tpf).
+In their opening group match, Fossa defeated John Mitchels 2–19 to 1–11 with Clifford contributing 1-08 (0-01f).
+In their next group game Fossa defeated Firies 4–16 to 0–18, with Clifford scoring 0-09 (0-04tpf).
 With both teams already qualified for the quarter-final, the final round clash with Kilcummin was to decide who topped the group.
-Kilcummin won 0-22 to 0-10, Clifford scoring 0-05 (0-01f).
+Kilcummin won 0–22 to 0–10, Clifford scoring 0-05 (0-01f).

-In their quarter-final away to Beaufort, Clifford scored 0-04 as Fossa won 2-11 to 0-15.
+In their quarter-final away to Beaufort, Clifford scored 0–04 as Fossa won 2–11 to 0–15.
 The semi-final brought Fossa and Kilcummin back together.
-Fossa reversed the result from the group stage, winning 3-14 to 0-20 with Clifford scoring 1-05.
+Fossa reversed the result from the group stage, winning 3–14 to 0–20 with Clifford scoring 1-05.

-Fossa lost their second intermediate final in three years as An Ghaeltacht triumphed on a 0-19 to 1-11 scoreline.
-Clifford contributed 0-07 in the losing effort.
+Fossa lost their second intermediate final in three years as An Ghaeltacht triumphed on a 0–19 to 1–11 scoreline.
+Clifford contributed 0–07 in the losing effort.

+Kerry Intermediate Football Championship

+In their opening championship game against Gneeveguilla, Clifford scored 0-11 in a 1-28 to 1-17 win.
+Clifford contributed 1-02 in their Round 2 win over Glenbeigh/Glencar.
+Fossa sealed top spot with a final round win over Ballymacelligott, Clifford scoring 0-06.
+Clifford contributed 0-12 in their Round quarter final win over Listowel Emmets.
+Clifford kicked the winning point and 0-16 in total in the extra-time semi-final win over Beaufort.

+Fossa won their first ever Kerry Intermediate Football Championship thanks to a 0-26 to 0-22 win over Kilcummin.
+In a man of the match display Clifford scored 0-15 as Fossa secured senior club status in Kerry for the first time in their history.
+The win came on the back of final defeats in 2023 and 2025.